 Theoretical Foundations of Chemical Engineering is abstracted and/or indexed in:

-Academic OneFile, Academic Search, ChemWeb, Chemical Abstracts Service (CAS), Computing and Technology, Current Abstracts, Current Contents/Engineering, EBSCO, EI-Compendex, Gale, GeoRef, Google Scholar, INIS Atomindex, INSPEC, Journal Citation Reports/Science Edition, OCLC, SCImago, SCOPUS, Science Citation Index Expanded (SciSearch), Summon by ProQuest.
+Academic OneFile, Academic Search, ChemWeb, Chemical Abstracts Service (CAS), Computing and Technology, Current Abstracts, Current Contents/Engineering, EBSCO, EI-Compendex, Gale, GeoRef, Google Scholar, INIS Atomindex, INSPEC, Journal Citation Reports/Science Edition, OCLC, ReadCube, SCImago, SCOPUS, Science Citation Index Expanded (SciSearch), Summon by ProQuest.

 ADDRESS FOR CORRESPONDENCE

 Leninskii pr.
 31, Moscow, 119991 Russia

 Phone: +7 (495) 952-1145